Working cat program

 The Relocation Process

-Working Cat adopters are asked to fill out a questionnaire, have a staff member visit them at their barn, stable or nursery, and take part in the relocating process that works to acclimate the cat to his or her new home.
+Working Cat adopters are asked to fill out a questionnaire and take part in the relocating process that works to acclimate the cat to his or her new home.
 The relocation process includes containing the cat in a kennel—provided by the shelter—for 2-4 weeks.

-Coulee Region Humane Society staff will set up the relocation area.
-All necessary supplies, including a one-month supply of food, will be provided.
+Coulee Region Humane Society staff will gather supplies to for the new adopter.
+All necessary supplies for the relocation process, including a one-month supply of food, will be provided .

 Most Working Cats will be brought to their new home directly after a spay/neuter surgery.
 Because of this, the adopter must agree to monitor the cat closely for the first seven days.
 Working Cat owners should check to see whether the cat is eating, drinking and using his or her litter box.
 Owners should also watch for signs of blood, which is possible post spay/neuter surgeries.